cypress-io/cypress-documentation/source/api/cypress-api/custom-commands.md

 // There's no reason to create something like a cy.search() custom
 // command because this behavior is only applicable to a single spec file
 //
-// Just use a regular ol' javascript function folks! const search = (term, options = {}) => {
+// Use a regular ol' javascript function folks! const search = (term, options = {}) => {
   // example massaging to defaults
   _.defaults(options, {